itsprakhar/Downstream-Dinov2/README.md

 Project Link: https://github.com/itsprakhar/Simple-DinoV2-Classification.

-Please ⭐ if you find useful so i find the motivation to imrove this.
+Please ⭐ if you find it useful so that I find the motivation to keep improving this.
 Thanks